 Enterprise resource planning, or ERP software, is a great tool for businesses.
-This is a class of supply chain software programming that makes managing day-to-day activities easier for companies.
+This is a class of AI in Supply Chain software programming that makes managing day-to-day activities easier for companies.
 Understanding how it makes such a difference requires understanding more about the six core components involved.

 The Six Core Components